Molokan History

 Hilltop Russians in San Francisco: A Record of the Portrero Hill Colony

-1941 — 30 color pastel waterpaintings by Pauline Vinson with introduction by William Saroyan
+1941 — 30 color pastel water paintings by Pauline Vinson with introduction by William Saroyan

-1938-40 — Similiar to Hilltop Russians, The WPA California Folk Music Project was funded to provide work after the depression.
+1938-40 — Similar to "Hilltop Russians" (above), The WPA California Folk Music Project was funded to provide work after the depression.
 It was a joint effort of the Work Projects Administration (WPA), the Library of Congress, and the Music Division of the University of California, Berkeley.
-Social scientists documented 16 ethnic groups in California, including the Russian Molokans.
+Social scientists documented 16 ethnic groups in California, including Molokane.
 The American Folklife Center, Library of Congress, created a database to provide this historical material on the Internet.

 Margarita Mazo, PhD, Ethnomusicologist, Music Department, Ohio State University, Canton, Ohio